 - Pediatrician — A doctor who specializes in treating children from birth through adolescence

 - Neonatologist — A pediatrician who specializes in the diagnosis and treatment of newborn health problems

 - Pediatric resident — A doctor who is receiving specialized training in treating children

 - Respiratory therapist — A respiratory care practitioner who assesses respiratory problems in newborns and manages respiratory equipment

 - Pediatric surgeon — A surgeon who specializes in performing surgery for newborns and children

-Besides these health professionals, you are also an important part of the care provided for your baby.
+Besides these health professionals, you also are an important part of the care provided for your baby.
 Ideally, you'll work in collaboration with your baby's care providers, eventually learning how to hold, feed and care for your baby.

 What you can do

 During your baby's time in the NICU, don't hesitate to ask the NICU staff how you can become more involved in your baby's care.
 Being hands-on with your baby can give you confidence as a new parent, as well as make the transition home a little easier when your child is ready to leave the hospital.

 Uncertainty can be frightening — as can seeing monitors, respirators and other types of equipment in the NICU.
 Ask questions about your baby's condition or write them down and seek answers when you're ready.
 For instance, you may want to ask: